Connecting With CEA and Other Organisers

 Here is your main CEA contact people for each type of group:

-For all university groups: Jessica McCurdy (with the support of Jesse Rothman) is now your key support person.
-Reach out to Jessica and Jesse at firstname.lastname@example.org.
+For all university groups: Jessica McCurdy, with the help of Jake McKinnon and Joris Pijpers, are your key support persons.
+Reach out to the Uni Groups Team at email@example.com.
+If you’re starting a new uni group, we may refer you to have a call with our welcomer, Lisanne van den Bosch (firstname.lastname@example.org).
 If you're a later stage group, we may refer you to email@example.com.

-Catherine is also now the main Community Health contact person for all EA groups.
+Catherine Low (firstname.lastname@example.org) is the main Community Health contact person for all EA groups.
 Contact her if you are having any challenges with your group or would like help managing risks of your group activities.

 EA Groups Newsletter